platformsh/platformsh-docs/docs/src/dedicated-gen-3/overview.md

 * Backups on Production do not freeze in the process.
 * You can deploy your application in any of our [supported cloud providers](/development/faq.md#which-geographic-zones-does-platformsh-cover).

-## Discrepancies with the Grid
+## Differences from the Grid

+Although Dedication Generation 3 adds plenty of features to your existing Grid applications, there are a few differences and limitations to be aware of when considering an upgrade.

 ### Available services

-As of today, the following services are available on Dedicated Generation 3:
+In our [services documentation](/configuration/services) you will notice that not every service is available on Dedicated Generation 3 that is available on the Grid, nor is every version.
+The table below shows the currently available services and their versions for Dedicated Generation 3.

 {{< gen-3-services >}}

 ### Local mounts

-Because you get a redundant infrastrcture, note that local mounts will be local to each Virtual Machine.
+Because you get a redundant infrastructure, note that local mounts will be local to each Virtual Machine.
 Since you can't know what VM is going to handle a specific request, you don't have a guarantee regarding which local mount is going to be used.
 Whether you actually want to use a local mount or in fact need to set up a network storage mount depends on your specific use-cases.

 ## Setting up